 Statutory Plans include Intermunicipal Development Plans and Area Structure Plans adopted by the MD of Wainwright to provide land use policy guidance for particular areas of the MD of Wainwright.
-Currently, the MD of Wainwright has adopted five statutory plans: The Town of Wainwright and MD of Wainwright IDP, the Village of Irma and MD of Wainwright IDP, the Village of Chauvin and MD of Wainwright IDP, the Village of Edgerton and MD of Wainwright IDP, and the MD of Provost and MD of Wainwright IDP.
+Currently, the MD of Wainwright has adopted five statutory plans: The Town of Wainwright and MD of Wainwright IDP, the Village of Irma and MD of Wainwright IDP, the Village of Edgerton and MD of Wainwright IDP, and the MD of Provost and MD of Wainwright IDP.